wp-plugins/wp-backitup/readme.txt

 3. When the backup has been created, click the download link to access a zipped backup of your site.

 == Changelog ==
+= 1.7.5 =
+* Feature: Add exclusion of non-WP Backitup backups to increase performance
+* Fix: correct date issue for php 5.2 users
+* Fix: correct issue with backup log listing in backup view
+* Fix: correct issue with delete file when no log exists

 = 1.7.4 =
 * Fix to backup folder create & checks
 * Security Enhancements